 My suggestion is to ask before arriving and state that you have perishables in the refrigerator.
 But, that is not a guarantee that the RV technicians will remember.

 Through experience, we highly recommend that not having much in your RV refrigerator and freezer just in case they don’t plug your RV into the electric pedestal.

-Can I enter my RV anytime in the RV repair facility or garage?
+Can you enter your RV anytime in the RV repair facility or garage?

 Typically, you will not be able to enter your RV in the garage anytime due to liability concerns.

 The RV repair facility technicians will be working to meet their deadlines.
 Therefore, they have no time for interruptions.
-Nor, will they allow you enter your RV or garage per OSHA requirements.
+Nor, will they allow you enter your RV (even if it’s outside) or garage per OSHA requirements.

 The only time you can to enter the garage is when the Service Manager meets with you or your RV tech has a question.

-Is there a place to work or hangout during my RV’s service and repair?
+Is there a place to work or hangout during your RV’s service and repair?

-RV service centers may have a restroom specifically for customers or you have to share it with the staff.
+RV service centers usually have a restroom specifically for customers.
+Or you have to share it with the staff.

 My point here is to not have expectations of the Taj Mahal or cleanliness.
 Well, unless you have a Prevost or other million dollar coach.

-What happens when my RV warranty repairs are complete?
+What happens when your RV warranty repairs are complete?

-Does my RV manufacturer’s warranty cover my motorhome’s engine?
+Does your RV manufacturer’s warranty cover the motorhome engine?

 If you’re RV is a motorhome and you have a warranty issue that is engine related, you may have a separate warranty by your motorhome’s chassis manufacturer.